Fechin/reference/source/_posts/chatgpt.md

     ```
 - **Provides tips for effective email marketing**
     ``` {.wrap}
-    1. Give me some tips on how to increase open and click-through rates for my email campaigns
+    Give me some tips on how to increase open and click-through rates for my email campaigns
+    ```
+    ``` {.wrap}
-    2. Suggest ways to make my email content more engaging and relevant to my subscribers.
+    Suggest ways to make my email content more engaging and relevant to my subscribers.
+    ```
     ```
 - **Automate email responses**
     ``` {.wrap}